cs28-droid/Team20_REFRESH/README.md

 - UART_Transmit() transmits a byte of data via UART to the LoRa module.

 The firmware includes critical drivers for ADC, I2C, PWM, and UART communication, ensuring that the GSR sensor, pulse oximeter, cooling system, and LoRa module operate seamlessly.
 Each driver is modular, enabling independent testing and easy integration into the overall system.
 The application logic processes sensor data, controls the cooling system, and handles communication for real-time monitoring.

-### Have you achieved some or all of your Software Requirements Specification (SRS)?

-The project aims to develop firmware for real-time monitoring and management of hydration and health parameters.
-Data is processed onboard and transmitted wirelessly for remote analysis.
-The cooling system is dynamically controlled based on hydration data.

-#### Users
-The device is targeted at Formula 1 drivers, enabling real-time monitoring and management of hydration and physiological metrics during races.

-#### Definitions and Abbreviations

-- ADC: Analog-to-Digital Converter
-- I2C: Inter-Integrated Circuit
-- SPI: Serial Peripheral Interface
-- PWM: Pulse Width Modulation

 ## **Testing and Challenges**